ChristerNilsson/p5Dojo/README.md

  - [Nilsson](https://github.com/ChristerNilsson/Nilsson/blob/master/README.md)
  - [Mailgrupp](mailto:p5dojo@googlegroups.com)

-## Så här arbetar du!  _This is the way you work!_
+### Så här arbetar du!  _This is the way you work!_

-* Du ska med kod återskapa den första bitmappen. _The first bitmap is your mission._
+* Du ska med kod återskapa den första bitmappen.
+* _The first bitmap is your mission._
-* Resultatet av din kod hamnar i den andra bitmappen. _The result of your code is displayed in the second bitmap._
+* Resultatet av din kod hamnar i den andra bitmappen.
+* _The result of your code is displayed in the second bitmap._
 * Skillnaden visas i den tredje bitmappen.
-Den ska bli helt svart när du har löst uppgiften. _The third bitmap contains the difference.
-When you are finished, it will be black._
+Den ska bli helt svart när du har löst uppgiften.
+* _The third bitmap contains the difference.
+When you are finished, it will be completely black._

 ### Chrome och Windows rekommenderas. _Windows and Chrome are recommended._
 Ingen annan programvara behöver installeras. _No other software is needed._